lzhang124/capsnet_regularization/README.md

-# capsnet_regularization
+# Exploration and Regularization of Capsule Networks
-MIT 6.860 project on regularization of capsule networks.
+MIT 6.860 project